vitorjrodrigues/vsss-comm-v1_0/README.md

   ufpbots_commtest_tx

-    Sintaxe.txt             - A quick textfile guide to the Syntax used by the platform to send data output.h                - Header with configurations for the output value ufpbots_commtest_tx.ino - Main file ufpbots_spintest
+    Sintaxe.txt               - A quick textfile guide to the Syntax used by the platform to send data output.h                  - Header with configurations for the output value ufpbots_commtest_tx.ino   - Main File ufpbots_spintest

-    -a
+    ufpbots_spintest.ino      - Main File

   ufpbots_transmissor3

-    -a
+    config.h	                - Header with configurations for the TX ufpbots_transmissor3.ino  - Main File

   ufpbots_receptor

-    -a
+    bridgemap.h	              - Header with decoding formulas for the Logical Output Values config.h                  - Header with configurations for the RX print.h                   - Optional Header with functions to send over serial the recieved values (for debug purposes only) ufpbots_receptor.ino      - Main File

 %%%%%%%%%%%%%%%%%%%%%%%%%

->>  ufpbots_commtest_tx
->>  ufpbots_spintest
->>  ufpbots_transmissor3
->>  ufpbots_receptor